pjobson/aerohive_hiveap-330/BATMAN/README.md

 capabilities with the `iw list` command.
 My mesh network will be setup in the 2.4Ghz space for this guide.

+## Version

+**These instructions are based on OpenWRT 23.05.3.**

+If you have a newer version, you'll have to update the package paths and possibly version numbers.

 ## .ssh config

 You may want to add host entries in your machine's `~/.ssh/config`,